loteoo/hyperapp/docs/src/pages/Reference/reference.md

 [sub, params]
 ```

-Tuples that describe the bindings between your app and external events.
+A subscription is a tuple that describes a binding between your app and an external event.

 They allow you to dispatch [actions](#actions) based on external events, such as websockets, keystrokes or any other events outside hyperapp using a declarative API instead of an event-driven one.